 On-site: Otakaari 1 (main building), U135a U7 PWC

 Zoom: link to be posted to the registered participants list

 Wed 10.11 klo 12:00-15:00

 Course material: will be mostly based on the first part of scicomp.aalto.fi/training/linux-shell-tutorial.

-Cost: Free of charge for FGCI consortium members including Aalto employees and students.
+Cost: Free of charge for FCCI consortium members including Aalto employees and students.

 Credits: Course certificate can be provided on request, though no official ECTS.

 Other comments: During the tutorials we’ll use a Linux terminal, means that either you have a Linux/Mac computer at your place or a Windows PC with the Git BASH, or VDI to a Linux, or SSH client installed for accessing any of Linux server (kosh/lyta etc at Aalto).
-If needed participants can be provided with access to Triton for running examples.
-Participants are expected to bring their own laptops.
+We will touch the SSH connection issue on the first session.

 Additional course info at: ivan.degtyarenko -at- aalto.fi